 To apply for a summer research fellowship, please complete the application form and contact the Director of Graduate Studies, Dr. Christian Wildberg.

 In addition to the fellowships offered by the Department of Classics, the following sources of assistance are also available:

 • Provost's Humanities Fellowships

 Graduate applicants are strongly encouraged to apply for the Provost's Humanities Fellowship.
 This fellowship is awarded to students of exceptional ability and promise.
 The recipient will be selected on the basis of academic achievement and promise of research contributions.
-A stipend of approximately $23,628.00 will be awarded for the 2018-2019 academic year plus a tuition scholarship for the duration of the fellowship.
+A stipend of approximately $23,628.00 was awarded for the 2018-2019 academic year plus a tuition scholarship for the duration of the fellowship.
 Provost’s Humanities Fellows are expected to engage in full-time study during the periods of their fellowship.
 No additional duties will be required or permitted.
-Applications must be submitted by February 1st 2016.
 PLEASE CONTACT THE DIRECTOR OF GRADUATE STUDIES BEFORE SUBMITTING YOUR APPLICATION.

 Applications must include: